ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

     The unique type identifier of this JSON file.
     Can be "uk.gov.ons.edc.eq:surveyresponse" or "uk.gov.ons.edc.eq:feedback"
   ``version``
-    The version number of the eQ data payload structure (e.g. "0.0.3" for census) ``origin``
+    The version number of the eQ data payload structure (e.g. "0.0.3") ``origin``
     The name or identifier of the data capture system.
 Currently "uk.gov.ons.edc.eq" (historical named for Electronic Data Collection)
   ``survey_id``
-    The numerical survey identifier as used across the ONS (e.g census | ccs ) ``case_id``
+    The numerical survey identifier as used across the ONS ``case_id``
     The case UUID used to identify an instance of a survey response request (generated in RM, may not be included if no case has been linked at launch time)
   ``flushed``